Created by Titas Mallick

 Procedure:

-Aim: To show how water moves through the xylem.
+Aim: To show how water and minerals move through the xylem tissue.

 Materials: